alesti/cluster-in-a-box/tools.md

 # Tools and Skills

-Skills: Nothing special, i think.
+Skills: Nothing special.

-Think twice, cut once - all skills neccessary for this project are achiveable just by doing it again and getting better.
+Think twice, cut once - all skills neccessary for this project are achievable just by doing it again and getting some practice.

 ## Cutting aluminium